WordPress

 Blank homepage

-This is another error that you encounter after migrating website.
-However, one more cause of this issue is when the functions file of your theme has been modified (due to hacking or you made any mistake while editing the functions file).
+This is another error that you encounter after migrating a website.
+However, one more cause of this issue is when the functions file of your theme has been modified (due to hacking or because you made a mistake while editing the functions file).

 Forgotten admin password

-To fix this issue, you should log in to your website control panel, go to PhpMyAdmin, find wp_users table.
-Now select the admin record, set the password in the password field and choose ‘MD5’ in the hashing option.
+To fix this issue, you should log in to your website control panel, go to PhpMyAdmin, and find wp_users table.
+Now select the admin record, set the password in the password field, and choose ‘MD5’ in the hashing option.
 Click Save.
-The password that you set now will be working and you can log in to the dashboard of your website.
+The password that you set now will be working, and you can log in to the dashboard of your website.

 SSL padlock is not green (This site is not secure)